-Can I use my Kegel8 Ultra 20 when I have my period?

-Yes, you can use the Kegel8 Ultra 20 during your period, however, if blood flow is heavy, you may prefer to avoid using the vaginal probe until your flow is lighter.
+Can I use my Kegel8 Ultra 20 when on my period?
+Yes, however, if blood flow is heavy, you may prefer to avoid using the vaginal probe until your flow is lighter.

 Product Support

 We hope that this guide has helped you get familiar with the Kegel8[®] Ultra 20.
 Please refer to the Technical Instructions for Use (IFUS) that accompanied this unit for further details about exercise programmes and caring for your device.